waelahmed-dev/lazyrecon/INSTALL.md

 - To start using lazyrecon script, please clone and setup the dependencies bellow
 - Make sure environment variables are filled in `./lazyconfig`
 - Update your local `~/.gf` with `./gfpatterns/*`
-- Use option `nuclei -update-templates` to use it properly, but for LFI update templates with [storenth-lfi](https://github.com/storenth/nuclei-templates/blob/master/vulnerabilities/other/storenth-lfi.yaml) till the time [projectdiscovery](https://github.com/projectdiscovery) introduce feature for dynamic replacement of parameters.
+- Use option `nuclei -update-templates` to use it properly under `$HOMEDIR`, but for LFI update templates with [storenth-lfi](https://github.com/storenth/nuclei-templates/blob/master/vulnerabilities/other/storenth-lfi.yaml) till the time [projectdiscovery](https://github.com/projectdiscovery) introduce feature for dynamic replacement of parameters.
 - Make sure all tools correctly installed and enabled with execute permissions: `chmod +x`
 - Take care about appropriate tokens and API keys
+- Don't forget that script act as root user
 1. [subfinder](https://github.com/projectdiscovery/subfinder)
 2. [simplehttpserver](https://github.com/projectdiscovery/simplehttpserver)
 3. [assetfinder](https://github.com/tomnomnom/assetfinder)